Bachelor of Science Business Administration in

 Earn a bachelor’s degree in Accounting from the Sam M. Walton College of Business, one of the Top 30 Public Business Schools in the nation, according to U.S. News & World Report.
 Enter or advance in the workplace with strong knowledge of accounting principles and skills, taught by an AACSB-accredited institution.

-This online program provides a flexible and cost-effective opportunity for students to pursue an accounting degree, whether they are new to college, completing a degree started years ago, or seeking an additional degree to enhance their skill sets.
+This online degree provides a flexible and cost-effective opportunity for students to pursue an accounting major, whether they are new to college, completing an accounting degree started years ago, or seeking an additional degree to enhance their skill sets.
 Walton College offers courses in a flexible online format within traditional 15-week semesters in fall and spring and within five-week sessions in summer.

 All students are classified as pre-business with an intended major of accounting until the following pre-business requirements are fulfilled:

 - Earn a grade of "B" or better in ACCT 2013 – Accounting Principles I

 - Earn a grade of “C” or better in the following pre-business core courses:

 - ENGL 1013 – Composition I

 - WCOB 1033 – Data Analysis and Interpretation

 - Complete all pre-business core courses (or equivalents) with a minimum 2.50 GPA.